-The concept of availability, reliability, and maintainability (ARM) was an important consideration in the design of the 1100/60 processor, according to Sperry.
-To implement ARM, Sperry provided duplicates for the microinstruction units, executing the same function on the same data in the duplicate unit and comparing the results at the end of each cycle.
-Similarly, the shifter, logic function section, and control store address generator are also duplicated.
-The 1100/60 also includes a hardware instruction retry mechanism which allows the system to recover from most transient faults, transparent to the operating environment.

-The hardware monitor feature enables an 1100/60 to collect system profile performance data on hardware and software.
+Availability, reliability, and maintainability (ARM) features include duplicate microexecution units that allow parallel execution of instructions, as well as duplicates of the shifter, logic function section, and control store address generator.
+Also included is an instruction retry mechanism that allows the system to recover from most transient faults, transparent to the operating system.
+TRACE, the Total Remote Assistance Center, provides remote hardware maintenance via telephone lines.
+The hardware monitor feature enables an 1100/70 series processor to collect system profile performance data on hardware and software.
 Sampling of data can be initiated by software or operator request.
-The signals are sampled every 475 microseconds and collected by the System Support Processor (SSP) every 30 seconds for storage in the system log for later report generation.
+The signals are sampled every 475 microseconds and collected by the System Support Processor (SSP) every 25 seconds for storage in the system log for later report generation.

-The 1100/60 processor also includes an interprocessor interrupt interface that allows operational control by the operating system to permit a CPU to interrupt another CPU
+The 1100/70 series processor also includes an interprocessor interrupt interface that allows operational control by the operating system to permit a CPU to interrupt another CPU or to be interrupted by another CPU in a multiprocessor environment.